Francy93/Vue-Projects/README.md

 ## Try it out!

-To see live demos of these projects, check out the demo page.
+To see live demos of these projects, check out the demo page:
 <a href="https://francy93.github.io/Vue-Projects/WebApp_Vue-Library/"><img src="https://badgen.net/badge/GitHub/Pages/blue?icon=github" alt="Open In Colab"/></a>

 ```